gitronald/IPtoCountry_archive/README.md

 -->

-* A fast function for converting IP addresses (IPv4) to the country names they're located in.
+* Functions for converting IP addresses (IPv4) into country names or location details in R.

 <sub>Default database is available by Creative Commons Attribution-ShareAlike 4.0 Interational license (CC-BY-SA 4.0).
 This site or product includes IP2Location LITE data available from http://www.ip2location.com.</sub>